BrunoSilvaAndrade/python-config-parser/README.md

 HOW TO USE
 ===
 ---

-By default, the config file will look for the following config files in the `.config` directory: `config.json`, `config.yaml`, `config.yml`.
+By default, the config file will look for any of the following config files in the `config` directory: `config.json`/`config.yaml`/`config.yml`.

-You can also pass a config directory and or config file of your preference (assuming your current directory).
+You can change the config directory and or config file according to your preference (assuming your current directory).
 ```python
 from pyconfigparser import configparser